FUEL GENERATORS AS INTEGRATED

 to specify.
 A lot of people ask us what brand and size generator they

-should use with their battery/inverter systems and unfortunately there
+should use with their battery/inverter systems, but unfortunately there

 There are many factors that should be considered before purchasing a

-bank, the maximum charging rate of your inverter(s), if you have other
+bank; the maximum charging rate of your inverter(s); other

-run and if you want/need the generator to start automatically.
+run; and whether you want/need the generator to start automatically.

 A rough rule of thumb for sizing a generator for your inverter(s) is to